Lynsiearagon/Lynsiearagon/README.md

 I'm Lynsie, a Full Stack Developer with a passion for frontend engineering (but I can do backend, too).

 I'm currently a freelance software developer and have over two and a half years of professional experience in the field.

-While I'm not a "vibe coder," I do find tools like Cursor and Copilot to be helpful for things like scaffolding components and debugging sytax errors.
+While I'm not a "vibe coder," I do find tools like Cursor and Copilot to be helpful for things like scaffolding components and debugging syntax errors.

 I have a background in legal and find that my organization, communication, and attention to detail are very useful in my engineering career.